cordmaximilian/mini_dwh/README.md

    - dbt docs: <http://localhost:8081>

 The warehouse database is stored in `data/warehouse.duckdb`.
 Open this file in [DBeaver](https://dbeaver.io/) to explore tables created by dbt.
-Two sample sources are included: hourly commodity prices from Yahoo Finance and hourly weather data from the Open‑Meteo API.
+Several sample sources are included: hourly commodity prices from Yahoo Finance and hourly weather data from the Open‑Meteo API.
+Additional fetchers provide stock prices, currency exchange rates, short‑term weather forecasts and GDP figures from the World Bank.
 Commodity prices cover wheat, corn, soybeans, crude oil and a placeholder fertilizer index.
-The `wheat_weather` model joins these datasets.
+The `wheat_weather` model joins the commodity and weather observations.

 ## Editing models